AutomotiveAIChallenge/aichallenge2023-racing/documentation/docfx_project_en/setup/index.md

 > source /aichallenge/aichallenge_ws/install/setup.bash
 > ```

-Certainly!
-Here's the translation of the provided text in the same format:

 ### Placement of Map Data OSM Work in Progress (WIP)

 For this competition, we have allowed modifications to the lanelet2_map file.
 Please place it in `/aichallenge2023-racing/docker/aichallenge/aichallenge_ws/src/aichallenge_submit/aichallenge_submit_launch/map/*`, ensuring the file structure is as follows: